 We developed our product candidate PAX-001 using an AAV2 vector to deliver a gene for a growth factor, to optimize healing of both tendons and ligaments.

-PAX-001 in injected in the tendon or ligament either during surgery or through the skin, depending on the type of injury, and optimized the healing process.”
+PAX-001 will be injected in the tendon or ligament either during surgery or through the skin, depending on the type of injury.

 Summary of PAX-001:

 PAX-001 is an adeno-associated viral type 2 (AAV2) vector encoding a growth factor.